Simulator sickness: Origins

 Though human-piloted aviation has existed since the early 20th century, simulator sickness did not arise as an issue for pilots until much later when the first fixed-base simulators were created.
-Bell Aircraft Corporation created a helicopter simulator for the Navy during the 1950s, and it was found "that a large number of observers (mostly helicopter pilots) experienced some degree of vertigo during these demonstrations".
+Bell Aircraft created a helicopter simulator for the Navy during the 1950s, and it was found "that a large number of observers (mostly helicopter pilots) experienced some degree of vertigo during these demonstrations".
 Navy psychologists performed further study on the pilots who participated in these simulator exercises, and found that 28 out of 36 respondents to their evaluations experienced sickness.
 Additionally, psychologists found that experienced flight instructors seemed to be most susceptible.
 In fact, 60% of the instructors reported simulator sickness symptoms compared to only 12% of the students.
 "The SS usually occurred in the first ten minutes of a training session and frequently lasted for several hours afterward."

 Two main theories exist about the causes of simulator sickness.
 The first is sensory conflict theory.
-Optical flow patterns generated in virtual environments typically induces perception of self-motion (i.e., vection).
+Optical flow patterns generated in virtual environments typically induce perception of self-motion (i.e., vection).
 Sensory conflict theory holds that, when this perception of self-motion is not corroborated by inertial forces transmitted through the vestibular system, simulator sickness is likely to occur.
 Thus, sensory conflict theory predicts that keeping the visual and vestibular inputs in agreement can reduce the likelihood of simulator sickness experienced by users.
 Additionally, according to this theory, people who do not have a functioning vestibular component of their nervous system should not show either simulator sickness or motion sickness.